4shub/boost.avoice.info/README.md

 ### Emails

-Emails can be edited without any programming experience necessary!
-Follow the instructions below to learn more.
+Emails can be edited with limited programming experience and some familiarity with either GitHub or Git.

-You should have some familiarity with either Github or the `git` commandline tool as you would need to use it to navigate the software

 #### Create a new email

-1. Visit or create a new folder in templates.
-These folders are mapped to the urls of this website.
-The `minneapolis` folder routes to [http://boost.avoice.info/minneapolis](http://boost.avoice.info/minneapolis);
+1. If the incident occurred in a city that is not yet published, create a new folder in the `templates` folder.
+Name this folder based on the location of the incident.
+For example, if the incident happened in the city `gotham` and you named the folder gotham, it would create a new link at http://boost.avoice.info/gotham.
+Otherwise, skip this step.
-2. Add a new `txt` file with your content in the structure below
+2. Add a new `txt` file to the folder named after the city where the incident occurred.
+Your content will have to follow the structure below:

     ```
     TITLE: title/person we want to contact